aammd/UBCadv-r/03_Functions/Functions_Kim.md

     f(10)
     ```

-    **does NOT produce 21^2 but instead 202 which comes from 10^2 + 1 * 2 because even though the functions occur outer to inner, the inner ones aren't run until R reads into them and gets their definition, so the squaring happens first**
+    **does NOT produce 21^2 but instead 202 which comes from 10^2 + 1 * 2 because even though
+    the functions occur outer to inner, the inner ones are run first because R reads and comes
+    in from the outside then starts at the inside coming inside to outermost until finished,
+    so the squaring happens first**

-    **Why does this eliminate the need for the "in"?
+    **Why does this eliminate the need for the "in"?**
     ```
     `for`(i, 1:2, print(i))
     #> [1] 1
     #> [1] 2
     ```
-    **

 ### More Exercises